csuzukida/LI_Mastermind/README.md

 You can find the tests contained in the `__tests__` directory in the root of the project.

+## API Reference 📓

+**Checkout the [API & Design README](/readme/design-api-reference.md) for more info on:**

+- UI Mockup
+- Database Schema Design
+- API reference

-## Features
+## Features 🏁

 - Create an account with email and password
 - Sign in to enable sessions and sign out to destroy your session
+- Change your password and/or delete your account
 - Change and save game settings
-  - Change the number of digits in the combination
+  - Change the number of digits in the combinatio (3-10)
+  - Change the range of numbers for each digit (0-9)
-  - Change the number of guesses you have available
+  - Change the number of guesses you have available (up to 20)
   - Enable timer mode
   - Change the amount of time you have
-- View your previous guess history when playing a game
 - See immediate feedback on your guess
+- View your previous guess history

-## Feature Roadmap
+## Feature Roadmap 🔜

-- Adding a Sign in with `LinkedIn` option
-- Allow users to delete their account
-- Storing settings and game state so you can come back to a previous game with your settings saved even when you close the tab
+- [] Storing settings and game state so you can come back to a previous game with your settings saved even when you close the tab
-- Toggle the guess history for more of a challenge
+- [] Toggle the guess history for more of a challenge
-- Add friends and compete in a local and global leaderboard
+- [] Add friends and compete in a local and global leaderboard
+- [] Adding a Sign in with `LinkedIn` option

-## Dev Roadmap
+## Dev Roadmap 🔜

-- Implement file based logging using `Winston`
+- [] Implement file based logging
-- Create more robust testing, including end-to-end testing using `Cypress` and `React Testing Library`
+- [] Create more robust testing, including end-to-end testing using `Cypress` and `React Testing Library`
-- `Dockerize` the application for a more consistent dev environment
-- Setup a CI/CD pipeline with automated testing using `Github Actions`
+- [] Setup a CI/CD pipeline with automated testing using `Github Actions`
-- Implement caching for game state using Redis
+- [] Implement caching for game state and leaderboard using Redis
-- Deploy the application so users can simply click a link and play the game
-- Implement a load balancer and auto-scaler
-- Allows other devs to create their own visual wrapper around the core game logic via the API
+- [] Allows other devs to create their own visual wrapper around the core game logic via the API

 ## Demo